-- (a) a statement that discussions may be conducted with offerors who submit proposals determined to be reasonably susceptible of being selected for award, but that proposals may be accepted without such discussions; and - (b) a statement of when and how price should be submitted. - (c) a statement describing how the proposals will be evaluated, listing the evaluation factors and their relative importance.
+- (a) a statement that discussions may be conducted with offerors who submit proposals determined to be reasonably susceptible of being selected for award, but that proposals may be accepted without such discussions; - (b) a statement of when and how price should be submitted. - (c) a statement describing how the proposals will be evaluated, listing the evaluation factors and their relative importance; and - (d) a statement that all proposals are subject to the final review, evaluation and decision by the Board of County Commissioners of Utah County.